Overcoming Concept Shift in Domain-Aware Settings through Consolidated Internal Distributions: Experimental Validation

 \section{Experimental Validation}

-Sequential model adaptation is quite an unexplored learning setting.
-For this reason, we compare SMAUI against several recently developed UDA algorithms using standard UDA tasks due to closeness of the UDA learning setting to the sequential model adaptation setting.
-We consider different UDA tasks in terms of difficulty and the base network structure.
-Our implemented code is available at: \url{https://github.com/mrostami1366/SequentialUDA}.
+We compare our algorithm against several recently developed UDA algorithms using benchmark UDA tasks due to closeness of the UDA learning setting to the sequential model adaptation setting.
+Our code is provided as a supplement.